uc-cdis/data-portal/docs/study_viewer.md

         "buttons": [
             {
                 "type": "download",
-                "downloadField": "object_id", // GUID - Note: unused for now, hardcoded to "object_id"
+                "downloadField": "object_id", // GUID - Note: unused for now, hardcoded to "object_id" (TODO)
-                "singleItemView": false // whether to display in the single item view (default: true) "listView": true // whether to display in the list view (default: true) },
+                "singleItemView": false, // whether to display this button in the single item view (default: true) "listView": true, // whether to display this button in the list view (default: true) },
             {
                 "type": "request_access",
-                "resourceDisplayNameField": "title"
+                "resourceDisplayNameField": "title",
-            }
+                "redirectModalText": "", // optional, link label for the URL in "You will now be sent to <URL>" }
         ]
     },